What is Akka?

 The Typesafe Stack is all fully open source.

-On top of the Typesafe Stack we have also have commercial product called Typesafe Console which provides the following features:
+On top of the Typesafe Stack we also have a commercial product called Typesafe Console which provides the following features:

 - Slick Web UI with real-time view into the system